tokenflex/ing

 • tokenflexing watch-cursor

-When · You want a Cursor CSV refresh to take effect within seconds rather than waiting for 6 AM.
+When · You want a Cursor CSV refresh to take effect within seconds rather than waiting for the next hourly sync.
 Leave it running in a tab while you click Export.

 tokenflexing watch-cursor